gomorpheus/morpheus-docs/release_notes/current.rst

 - Creation of networks and routers are now asynchronous processes to improve performance and prevent modal timeout in some scenarios
 - Git and Github Integrations: HTTPS-only auth support added
 - Google Cloud: API Proxy values can now be set under Advanced Options for GCP clouds (when creating a new integration or editing an existing one) as is already possible for other clouds: `LINK <https://docs.morpheusdata.com/en/4.2.0/integration_guides/Clouds/google/google.html#advanced-options>`_
-- IBM Cloud: Frankfurt 4 & 5 Datacenters now supported
+- IBM Cloud: Frankfurt 4 and 5 Datacenters now supported
 - NSX: Logical Switch creation: Given name is now appended onto end of Logical Switch/Network name
 - Openstack: Added support for attaching multiple Routers to |morpheus|-created Openstack Networks
+- RabbitMQ: Updated policies to include HA mode $
+- RabbitMQ: Updated cluster healing strategy to autoheal $
-- Softlayer: Frankfurt 4 & 5 Datacenters now supported
+- Softlayer: Frankfurt 4 and 5 Datacenters now supported
 - System Library: Ubuntu 18.04 Node Types have been added for the following Clouds: Upcloud, Azure, DigitalOcean, IBM, Oracle Cloud, Open Telekom, SoftLayer, vCD, SCVMM, Alibaba, Hyper-V, ESXi
 - Tasks: Git integration now exists for Groovy Script-type Automation Tasks
 - Workflows: Workflows with a visibility value of "Public" are now viewable and executable by Tenants: `LINK <https://docs.morpheusdata.com/en/4.2.0/provisioning/automation/automation.html#add-workflow>`_